RESOURCES

 Guy Somers has the training and experience to propel a healthy playing style.
 As a young metal guitarist he developed an RMD due to how he was taught to play.
 That led him to study classical guitar beginning at age 15 to correct the problems.
 He learned efficiency of motion that healed his hands, made him a better musician, and provided for a lifetime of musical enjoyment.

-RMD’s are a group of dysfunctional muscular conditions caused from multiple factors including poor or bad technique when repeating the same motion or activity.
 Musicians are especially prone to developing these but things like gaming, texting, typing, and sports also contribute.
-RMD’s typically affect musicians hands, wrists, elbows, neck and shoulders.
+RMD’s typically affect musicians hands, wrists, arms, elbows, neck, shoulders, or back.
 Treatment is needed to prevent RMD’s from getting worse and causing permanent damage.
 Doctors are seeing them develop earlier than ever.
 It is not just tied to physical overuse but there is now strong evidence that RMD’s are worsened by a pro-inflammatory diet that includes:

 Refined starches & sugars